-A restaurant profit and loss statement, also referred to as a restaurant P&L, shows your business’ costs and revenue during a specified period of time.
+A restaurant profit and loss statement also referred to as a restaurant P&L, shows your business’ costs and revenue (net profit or loss) during a specified period of time.
 In other words, your P&L functions as a bank statement for your hospitality organization to monitor your company’s financial health.
 Calculating the profitability of most food service establishments comes down to basic fundamental business components: increasing sales or margins (revenue) and reducing costs or expenses.
 Statistics show that 50% of new restaurants go out of business by year 5 because they fail to make a profit.

 A restaurant P&L statement is a pretty common financial reporting method for determining your restaurant’s profitability; where this might get a little confusing is knowing what to actually include in your restaurant’s P&L statement.
 This restaurant P&L guide will walk you through the essential steps for creating a restaurant P&L report.
 So, whether you chose to have a restaurant CPA generate your P&L or you use an accounting software to create it yourself, you will have a better understanding of reading and reviewing one.